openremote/openremote-cli/README.md

 This is Command Line Interface to OpenRemote IoT platform.
 It's purpose is to reduce friction of using OpenRemote by Do It Yourself users.

+It is published as a Python package on [PyPi.org](https://pypi.org/project/openremote-cli/)

 ## About OR

 OpenRemote is a great real OpenSource IoT platform.